WPRDC/data-guide/docs/PublishingCKAN.md

 Manually uploading data to CKAN involves a two-step process.
 The first step in the process involves the creation of a dataset.
 The second involves the uploading of resources.

-To start the process, assuming you're logged-in to CKAN, click on the "Add Dataset" button from the [Dataset](https://data.wprdc.org/dataset) web page:
+To start the process, assuming you're logged in to CKAN, click on the "Add Dataset" button from the [Dataset](https://data.wprdc.org/dataset) web page:
 ![alt text](AddDatasetButton.GIF "Add a dataset")